Collectors

 Deleting a Collector

 If you delete a Cloud collector it cannot be reversed!
-In addition, all of your integrations related to the local collector will also be deleted!
+In addition, all of your integrations related to the collector will also be deleted!

 If you need to delete a Cloud collector you can do so by following the steps below: